fesiib/expressedit-website/index.markdown

 ![The animation that shows how the pipeline handles the online requests](/assets/img/pipeline-online.gif)

-As the user issues an edit command, the pipeline parses the NL command, and interprets each of the references (temporal, spatial, and edit) by using the preprocessed metadata with corresponding <a href="https://openai.com/gpt-4">GPT-4</a> prompts.
+As the user issues an edit command, the pipeline parses the NL command and interprets each of the references (temporal, spatial, and edit) by using the preprocessed metadata with corresponding <a href="https://openai.com/gpt-4">GPT-4</a> prompts.

-In particular, we use both <a href="https://openai.com/gpt-4">GPT-4</a> and <a href="https://github.com/openai/CLIP">CLIP</a> to interpret the spatial location as the pipline may need to consider the user's sketch and the segmentations from the metadata.
+In particular, we use both <a href="https://openai.com/gpt-4">GPT-4</a> and <a href="https://github.com/openai/CLIP">CLIP</a> to interpret the spatial location as the pipeline may need to consider the user's sketch and the segmentations from the metadata.

 ------